Use a technique from statistical analysis to quickly identify likely accounting misstatements.

 You can use this research to detect likely instances of accounting fraud and financial irregularities in financial statements.
 Using methods from statistical analysis, the researchers developed a measure, the Financial Statement Divergence (FSD) score, that allows them to compare the distribution of certain numbers in a firm’s annual financial statement to that of Benford’s distribution — a theoretical expected distribution frequency.
 In this case, the distribution is applied to the frequency with which the first digits of numbers in a financial statement should appear.
 For example, the first digits of the numbers in the statement should appear with decreasing frequency, with the number 1 appearing about 30 percent of the time, the number 2 appearing about 17.6 percent of the time, and so on.

 The researchers found that about 84 percent of existing recent financial statements conform to Benford’s Law, or the law of first digits.
 They measured how much the nonconforming statements diverged from the expected distribution — it’s this divergence that makes up the FSD score.
-The higher the FSD score, the greater likelihood of misstatements, a signal that should trigger a deeper investigation for wrongdoing.
-The study shows that firms that correct their misstated financial statements have lower FSD score after they corrected the wrongdoing.
-The study also shows that FSD score predicts actual SEC enforcement actions against misstating firms.
+The higher the FSD score, the greater likelihood of misstatement, a signal that should trigger a deeper investigation for wrongdoing.
+The study shows that firms that corrected their misstated financial statements had lower FSD scores after they corrected the wrongdoing.
+The study also shows that FSD scores predict actual SEC enforcement actions against misstating firms.

 Dan Amiram is assistant professor of accounting at Columbia Business School.

 Amiram, Dan, Zahn Bozanic, and Ethan Rouen.
 “Financial Statement Irregularities: Evidence from the Distributional Properties of Financial Statement Numbers.”
 Working paper, Columbia Business School, 2014.